publiccodenet/blog/_posts/2022-06-08-notes-from-community-call-2-june-2022.md

 date: 2022-06-08
 author: Jan Ainali
 type: blogpost
-excerpt: Only good metadata is not enough for people to find a codebase, more efforts are needed
+excerpt: Good metadata is not enough for people to find a codebase, more efforts are needed
 categories:
   - Community call
 ---